5-list-coloring planar graphs with distant precolored vertices: Extending a coloring of a path

 Conversely, a result of Thomassen~\cite{thom-2007} implies that even fan processions with dangerous list assignments are the only plane graphs with valid list assignments that are $P$-critical for a path $P$ of length two.

-\begin{lemma} Let $G$ be a plane graph with outer face $H$ and $P$ a subpath of $H$ of length two.
+\begin{lemma} Let $G$ be a plane graph, let $H$ be the boundary of the outer face of $G$, and let $P$ a subpath of $H$ of length two.
 Let $L$ be a list assignment valid with respect to $P$.
 If $G$ is $P$-critical with respect to $L$, then $G$ is an even fan procession with base $P$ and $L$ is dangerous. \end{lemma}

-\begin{proof} By Theorem~\ref{thm-prepathw}, $G$ is $2$-connected, all faces other than $H$ are triangles and all vertices in $V(H)\setminus V(P)$ have list of size three.
+\begin{proof} By Theorem~\ref{thm-prepathw}, $G$ is $2$-connected, all faces other than the outer one are triangles and all vertices in $V(H)\setminus V(P)$ have lists of size three.
 Since $G$ is $P$-critical, there exists an $L$-coloring of $P$ that does not extend to an $L$-coloring of $G$.
 By Theorem 3 of \cite{thom-2007}, there exists a fan procession $G'\subseteq G$ with base $P$ and $L$ is a dangerous list assignment for $G'$.
 By Lemma~\ref{lemma-preouf}, every triangle in $G$ bounds a face.
 Furthermore, Theorem~\ref{thm-thom} implies that every chord of $H$ is incident with the middle vertex of $P$.
 We conclude that $G=G'$, and thus $G$ is a fan procession with base $P$.
 Furthermore, since an $L$-coloring of $P$ does not extend to an $L$-coloring of $G$, the fan procession is even, as we have argued before. \end{proof}